1970–71 Port Vale F.C. season

 The 1970–71 season was Port Vale's 59th season of football in the Football League, and their first (seventh overall) season back in the Third Division following their promotion from the Fourth Division.
-Gordon Lee led his team to safety in the league, though Vale exited both cup competitions at the first stage.
+Manager Gordon Lee oversaw the season, with Mark Singer as chairman until February before Graham Bourne took over.
+Vale ultimately secured safety with a 17th‑place finish, accumulating 42 points, thereby avoiding relegation back to the Fourth Division by a margin of three points.